Colony Theater - HauntedHouses.com

 Colony Theater was designed and built in the beginning to be an upscale, premiere movie house, part of Paramount Pictures' movie theater chain.
 With fanfare, it was opened in 1934, to the delight of the local community.
 It originally seated 1,200 movie enthusiasts.
 The theater was never allowed to sink into disrepair, and has evolved to suit the needs of the art-loving community in Miami Beach, much to the enjoyment of all.

 Its first overhaul was in 1953, when the theater closed for two years so it could be refurbished with the latest items, like a wider screen, and updated equipment.
 When it opened again, it could seat 894 people.
-In 1960, Colony Theatre's original entrance was moved to the Lenox Avenue corner in 1960, when Lincoln Road was closed to traffic to become the pedestrian mall designed by Morris Lapidus.
+In 1960, Colony Theatre's original entrance was moved to the Lenox Avenue corner, when Lincoln Road was closed to traffic to become the pedestrian mall designed by Morris Lapidus.
 In 1976, it was renovated to be able to have plays and other forms of artistic endeavors, as well as show films.
 Smaller improvements were made throughout the remaining years of the 20th century.

 Around 2000, the City of Miami Beach became the owner of this gem.
 In 2003, a wider stage was constructed.
 In 2006, a major renovation mentioned above began that restored this old gal to her former artistic glory while being updated once again.